-He successfully completed a 4 month tour of The Gulf as part of Air Ops Iraq.
-Dave was based at Ali Al Salem Airbase, where he was attached to the US Marines and security forced.
-H was awarded the GSM II medal with Air Ops Iraq clasp on his return from the operation.
+Dave successfully completed a 4 month tour of The Gulf as part of Air Ops Iraq.
+Dave was based at Ali Al Salem Airbase, where he was attached to the US Marines and security forces.
+He was awarded the GSM II medal with Air Ops Iraq clasp on his return from the operation.

 2001 - 2004

 Dave left the R.A.F to start his new career with Merseyside Police Constabulary.
 He served his first 16 months on foot patrol in one of Britains most deprived areas, with soaring crime figures.
-Dave was awarded 2 commendations for identifying a disrupting and dismantling a prominent organised crime gang within the area.
+Dave was awarded 2 commendations for identifying, disrupting and dismantling a prominent organised crime gang within the region.

-He became one of the very first officers still in their 2 year probation period, to be given a driving a course and transferred to a Level 1 Response unit.
+Dave became one of the very first officers still in their 2 year probation period, to be given a driving course and transferred to a Level 1 Response unit.

 Whilst off duty Dave was involved in a near fatal motorbike accident, in which he was crushed by an articulated heavy goods vehicle in Wales.
 He was in a coma for 8 days and underwent a 12 hour life saving operation.

 Dave underwent 3 months of intense physio therapy where he was left with only 20 degrees flexion in his left knee.
 He was advised by specialists that he would never be able to walk without an aid or assistance again and that there was no real chance of gaining anymore flexion in his knee.

 His left leg had originally been scheduled for amputation.